How to Restore Your PC After a Windows Reset

 7. Sync OneDrive or Other Cloud Accounts

-• Sign into your Microsoft account.
+• Sign in to your Microsoft account

 8. Secure Your Windows PC After a Reset

-• Optionally install a third-party antivirus for added security.
+• Optionally install additional antivirus software

 9. Check for Windows Updates

-• Go to Settings → Windows Update → Check for updates.
+• Go to Settings → Windows Update → Check for updates

 10. Create a Recovery Plan for the Future

-• Create a restore point (Search “Create Restore Point”).
+• Create a restore point (search "Create Restore Point")

 Pro Tips